opensourcefeed/opensourcefeed.github.io/distribution-korora.md

 ---

-**Korora** is a Fedora based GNU/Linux distribution with purpose of making GNU/Linux distributions accessible for freshers, without ignoring its expert users.
+**Korora** was a Fedora based GNU/Linux distribution with purpose of making GNU/Linux distributions accessible for freshers, without ignoring its expert users.
 In 2005, Korora was started as a Gentoo based distribution, and in 2010 it was rebased with Fedora.

-Instead of shipping vanilla user experience from Fedora, Korora brings various tweaks and includes several addons and plugins to make it *work* out of the box.
-Korora also enables multiple 3rd party repositories to give various packages which Fedora does not include due to ideological reasons.
+Instead of shipping vanilla user experience from Fedora, Korora used to bring various tweaks and includes several addons and plugins to make it *work* out of the box.
+Korora also used to enable multiple 3rd party repositories to give various packages which Fedora does not include due to ideological reasons.

-In addition to various day-to-day applications, Korora brings proprietary components like Google Chrome, Adobe Flash, Google Earth, Google Talk ..etc.
+In addition to various day-to-day applications, Korora used bring proprietary components like Google Chrome, Adobe Flash, Google Earth, Google Talk ..etc.